Quantifying the Chirality of Vibrational Modes in Helical Molecular Chains

-In the present work we introduce quantitative procedures to characterize the chirality of molecular vibrations.
-Furthermore we examine the correlation between the calculated normal mode chirality measure and the chirality of the underlying molecular equilibrium structure.
-This is a followup on our recent work \citen{twist_paper}, in which we used MD simulations to model a polyethylene double-helical wire with various levels of (left-handed) twist.
-Here, we use harmonic analysis of these structures to quantitatively explore the chirality of individual normal modes and their relationship to the chirality of the underlying molecular structure.
-The two-stranded polymer is an excellent model system for such a study because it can continuously vary between an achiral (untwisted) form and highly chiral (twisted) form.
-This allows us to use the chirality of the underlying structure as our independent variable.
-The results shown in this main text use polymers of length modeled by the TraPPE United Atom (UA) force field, which coarse grains each CH$_x$ unit into a single interaction site \citen{twist_paper, FF3, FF5}.
-The supplemental information (SI) confirms that our main findings persist using other polymer lengths and force fields as well.
+In the present work we introduce quantitative procedures to characterize the chirality of molecular vibrational modes.
+Furthermore, we examine the correlation between the calculated normal mode chirality measure and the chirality of the underlying molecular equilibrium structure.
+As discussed below, our approach is different from the recent literature which associates chiral phonons with global excitations of chiral trajectories \cite{phon_ang_mom,cphonons_3D}; here we look at the geometry of individual normal modes rather than the collective motions they comprise.

+This study builds on our recent work \cite{twist_paper}, which used MD simulations to model a polyethylene double-helical wire with various levels of (left-handed) twist.
+Here, we use harmonic analysis of these same structures to quantitatively explore the chirality of individual normal modes and their relationship to the chirality of the underlying molecular structure.
+The two-stranded polymer is an excellent model system for such a study because it can vary continuously between an achiral (untwisted) form and highly chiral (twisted) form.
+This allows us to compare the chirality of normal modes to that of the underlying equilibrium molecular structure.
+The results shown in this main text use polymers of length $N=98$ modeled by the TraPPE United Atom (UA) force field, which coarse grains each CH$_x$ unit into a single interaction site \cite{twist_paper, FF3, FF5}.
+The Supplemental Material \footnote{See Supplemental Material [url], which includes Refs. \cite{twist_paper,Hadi,FJC,FF3,FF5,unitedWorks}, for a description of the force fields examined in our study.} confirms that our main findings persist using other polymer lengths and force fields as well.
 We find that the normal mode spectra of twisted structures show strikingly more chiral features than the untwisted control.